Poortugal; Where all dreams are shattered and all nightmares begin

 If decent and intelligent people with dreams and aspirations mix for a long time with this type of people; dreamless, resigned, uninquisitive, amoral, submissive and with very low standards in life, decent people will inevitably tend to become like them, involuntarily, but they will, because dumb people cannot smart-up, it is the smart people who have to dumb-down in order to mix and communicate with them.
 There are tremendous forces in Portugal to become like the dumb masses, mainly through the passive-aggressive attitude of the people and the servile/propagandist Portuguese media, which basically turns you into an intellectual vegetable like the general Portuguese population.

 That is why it is very difficult to be yourself in Portugal.
+The Portuguese hate people who don’t have a herd mentality like them.

 Of course, there is no perfect country, as there are no perfect people, but